thisshehab/Ditial-Care/README.md

 ## SignUp screen:
-this screen use to create account for the users doctors or nurses by the admin.
+this screen use to create account for the users doctors or nurses by the admin

 ## Login screen:
 screen that the user (nurse or doctor) will insert his information (that was created by the admin) to log in into the Homepage.